ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ```

 Here, the tuple cell will be stack-allocated.
 The `stack_` keyword works shallowly: it
-only forces the immediately succeeding allocation to be on stack.
+only forces the immediately following allocation to be on stack.
 In the following
 example, the outer tuple is guaranteed to be on stack, while the inner one is not (
 although likely to be due to optimization).
 ```ocaml